streamshub/streams-e2e/README.md

 - Java 17+
 - Helm 3+

+## Test scenarios
+Test scenarios are documented in test code by [test-metadata-generator](https://github.com/skodjob/test-metadata-generator) and generated docs are stored in [docs](docs) folder.

 ## Use latest released upstream operators install files
 Run maven with profile `get-operator-files` to download all operators install files which will be used in test suite.